overthink/circlet/README.md

 CPS significantly complicates writing (and more importantly, reading) handlers and middleware (IMO), so I'm not sure if I'll keep this.
 It's nice to have the option, but how commonly is it actually needed?
 TBD.

-## Other half-baked thoughts

-* Writing of Circlet response bodies to servlet response could be a typeclass for extensibility
-* Could just wrap HttpServletRequest, HttpServletResponse with a more Scala-like API rather than copy data into Circlet's HttpRequest and HttpResponse classes...
-ServletRequest even has getAttribute/setAttribute (meh)